 I was not about to start from the beginning so I decided to add even more age to it and sloppiness by painting over the mess with another beige color.

 I was on a roll now!
 The coffee bar will be ready in no time.

 I even painted under the handles and the sides!
 It must have been the sloppiest job I have ever done and you know what?
 I didn’t care a bit.

 I was having too much fun enjoying the show, mixing up all those colors and just not worrying about creating a master piece.

+Now Back to my coffee bar station.
 Yes I was going all out sloppy.
 I even used my daughter’s eyeliner (shh don’t tell her) to make these drops of coffee on the bottom!
 I was going after that authentic look now!

 This is what the finished bottom looks like.
 I had added two coats of varnish to protect it because the counter does get messy and wet on occasion.

 I even asked my sweet girl to add some writing on the sides.
 She used a permanent marker to write the coffee bar on both sides.

 For the coffee jar itself I took a spaghetti sauce jar and painted the label using chalkboard paint.
 A few coats later and I was able to cure it with chalk.
 Just run the chalk over it and then wipe it down.
 It will have that beautiful blackboard look we all love.